Understanding Your Bill

 This charge may include:

-• Distribution Energy Charge – The cost of delivering electricity from our distribution system to your home.
+- Distribution Energy Charge – The cost of delivering electricity from our distribution system to your home.

-• Certain eligible Distribution System Improvements
+- Certain eligible Distribution System Improvements.

-• Certain eligible storm damage expenses
+- Certain storm damage expenses.

-It also includes costs associated with programs we are required to offer or participate in by law or regulation, such as Universal Service Programs, Energy Efficiency, Smart Meters and PA taxes.
+It also includes costs associated with programs we are required to offer or participate in by law or regulation, such as Universal Service Programs, energy efficiency, smart meters and PA taxes.

 Supply Details